 Choosing the appropriate business structure is an important decision, with many finding themselves choosing between LLCs and sole proprietorships in Florida.
 Sole props are essentially businesses that one person runs and does not have any business entity of a formal nature.
 In many cases, sole props come about from hobbies or other interests.

 While many companies start as sole proprietorships, they should not necessarily stay this way.
-Forming a Florida LLC can provide you with multiple benefits, but you should still be aware of why you might want to remain a sole prop.
+Forming a Florida LLC can provide you with multiple benefits, but you should still be aware of why you might want to remain a sole prop instead of a Single Member LLC for example.

 It is incredibly simple to begin your business in the form of a sole prop.
 In reality, you just need to begin earning money in exchange for services and funds.
 It is common for people to almost fall into a sole prop fully by accident.
 This ease and simplicity make sole proprietorships appealing for many.